sourav-bk/Golang/Goroutines&Channel.md

 Go follow Concurrency.
 Concurrency is the ability to run multiple things at once.
 When we normally write code, that code runs sequentially, meaning that each job is run back to back.
-In concurrent code, those jobs are run simultaneously.
+In concurrent code, those jobs are running simultaneously.

 - #### Concurrency vs. Parallelism
 Concurrency is not Parallelism.